Mike DiMeo: Johnny Winter

 Mike DiMeo was the session keyboard player for Johnny Winter's 2011 album Roots.
 He contributed piano, electric piano, and Hammond organ on several tracks.
 The album also featured special guests Vince Gill, Warren Haynes, Derek Trucks, Sonny Landreth, and others.
 DiMeo performed live with the Johnny Winter band for the CD release party at B.B.
 King's in New York City.

 Dimeo was the keyboard player on Johnny Winter's last studio album, Step Back.
 It features performances by a number of guest musicians, including Eric Clapton, Dr. John, Billy Gibbons from ZZ Top, Joe Perry from Aerosmith, and Brian Setzer from the Stray Cats.
 It was released by Megaforce Records on September 2, 2014.
 As on Winter's previous studio album, Roots the songs are mainly blues standards.

 Step Back was released posthumously as Winter had finished recording the album and prior to the release, played a concert tour in Europe before he died on July 16, 2014.
 The album debuted at No. 1 on the Billboard charts for Blues Albums and Independent Albums, and at No. 17 on the Billboard 200.

 Step Back won the Grammy Award for Best Blues Album at the 2015 Annual Grammy Award.

 Vinnie Moore

 DiMeo was the keyboard player and vocalist for UFO guitarist Vinnie Moore during his 2010 European solo band tour.
-Other performances with Moore have since included New York City's legendary jazz club The Iridium, and the 2012 NAMM Show in Anaheim, CA and The Monsters Of Rock Cruise in 2016.
+Other performances with Moore have since included New York City's legendary jazz club The Iridium, and the 2012 NAMM Show in Anaheim, CA and The Monsters of Rock Cruise in 2016.
+Dimeo played keyboards and sang on the track "Rise" which Moore and Dimeo co-wrote for Moore's 2022 album Double Exposure, released in November 2022.